-Pentecostals celebrate Christmas to remind them God became a human being in the person of Jesus Christ in order to save sinners like them.
+Pentecostals celebrate Christmas to remind them that God became a human being in the person of Jesus Christ to save sinners like them.
 Traditionally, Pentecostals sing Christmas carols, exchange gifts with loved ones, and decorate trees in their homes.
 Worshipping Christ, however, is their utmost priority.

 What exactly do Pentecostals celebrate at Christmas?
 Wasn’t Jesus born in the Spring?
 Doesn’t Christmas have pagan roots?
 How do Pentecostals respond to religious organizations that say it’s wrong to celebrate Jesus’ birth?
 Keep reading to learn the answer to these questions and others.

 Also, see Do Pentecostals Believe Jesus Is God? to learn more.